Mohammad-Aljamal/reading-notes/Class06-Authentication.md

 #### 2. How should your error messaging respond (both HTTP and HTML)?
 Why?
-Base64 encoding of ID and password joined by a single colon :.

 #### 3. Bookmark this link also and consider OWASP fundamentals any time you interact with authentication.
 Applications developed with security in mind from inception have fewer vulnerabilities throughout their lifecycle.
-they are encoded using Base64 encoding.